philippesaade-wmde/WikidataSearch/README.md

     prototype
 ```

-This will deploy the UI to `localhost:8000`, allowing local access to the WikidataChat interface.
+This will deploy the UI to `localhost:8000`, allowing local access to the WikidataSearch interface.

 ### Deploying to Toolforge
 1. Shell into the Toolforge system: